efinite/recipe_box/sides/garlic_mashed_potatoes.md

 ## Cooking

 -   Pre-heat oven to 425F.
-Slice off the tops of the head of garlic, rub with olive oil and salt, then wrap in aluminum foil.
-Bake for roughly 30 minutes or until garlic is soft.
+Slice off the tops of the head of garlic with a knife, rub with olive oil and salt, then wrap in aluminum foil.
+Bake on a baking sheet to catch drips for roughly 30 minutes or until garlic is soft.
 Remove from heat, set aside.
 -   Peel potatoes then halve them.
 Boil potatoes for 25 minutes.
 -   In a large bowl, combine potatoes with half & half until a desired smooth consistency is reached.
 -   Squeeze garlic out of the skins into the bowl.
 Then add garlic powder, the egg, and mozzarella.
 Mix rapidly until homogeneous.